 Anyone can experience inappropriate laughter, and it is not a medical diagnosis.
-However, certain medical conditions may make inappropriate laughter harder to avoid.
+However, certain neurological and mental health conditions may make inappropriate laughter harder to avoid.

 Inappropriate laughter is laughter that occurs in a situation in which it is not acceptable to laugh.
 Cultural and social factors may influence whether laughter is inappropriate, as laughing in certain contexts might be acceptable for some people but not for others.